ECONOMICS 4527/5527 -- INTERNATIONAL ECONOMICS

 EXAMS: There will be four one hour exams.
 Make-up exams will be given only in cases of extreme emergency.
 If you must be absent from a regularly scheduled exam, please contact your instructor before the exam is given.
 The exam format will include written definitions, problems, and essays.
 Each exam will count 20% of the semester grade.

-ECONOMICS 5527: Each graduate student will conduct a major research project on a topic in international economics.
-The research proposal (including a bibliography) is due by mid-September.
+ECONOMICS 5527: Each graduate student will conduct a major research project and presentation on a topic in international economics or international business.
+The research proposal (including a bibliography) is due by the end of September.
 The research proposal will be presented to the class for approval.
-Report presentations will be made during the last week of classes.
-The graduate student is responsible for presenting the research results through lecture and appropriate presentation aids.
 The project grade will be based upon peer and instructor evaluation and will equal 20% of the semester grade.

 GRADING: The scoring system for exams and reports is numerical (0 to 100) while the semester grade is a letter.
 The letter ranges are: "A" = 90 to 100; "B" = 80 to 89; etc. Plus and minus grades show strong or weak performance within the letter range.

 WEBSITE: Please check our class website for announcements.
 Handout materials will also be available at the website.
-Go to http://faculty.etsu.edu/hipples
+Go to http://faculty.etsu.edu/hipples.

 HELP: In addition to my posted office hours, I will be happy to meet with you by appointment.
 Please feel free to ask questions in class.
 Contact me for help on reading assignments and projects.
 Have a good semester!